fsprojekti/df-micro-maqueen-robot-cars-control-app/README.md

 # Robot Car Control Application

 This Node.js application controls the fleet of DF micro:Maqueen Plus EN v1 robot cars that work in a shared manufacturing setting.
-The application receives requests from parcels and selects a robot car that performs the transfer of the parcel from location A to location B on the pre-defined grid.
+The application receives requests from packages and selects a robot car that performs the transfer of the package from location A to location B on the pre-defined grid.

 ## DFRobot micro:Maqueen Plus EN V1 Robot Car
 An Advanced STEM Education Robot with six line-tracking sensors, IR receiver, ultrasonic sensor, RGB ambient lights, LED car lights, buzzer etc.